 Electronic Data Interchange (EDI) Wholesale Transactions Guide

 Wholesale companies wear many hats.
 Whether it’s managing processes for order to cash, procure to pay, and load tender to invoice, or ensuring they’ve got the right amount of trucks within the company fleet, there are endless responsibilities.
 But those responsibilities don’t have to be problems.
-With the right kind of modernized EDI technology in place, wholesalers are able to thrive rather than struggle.
+With the right kind of modernized EDI software in place, wholesalers are able to thrive rather than struggle.

 What is EDI?

 Electronic data interchange (EDI) technology has been around for quite some time.
 It is the foundation that many businesses rely on in order to better serve their customers, trading partners, and other members of a digital ecosystem.
 Companies use EDI to exchange business documents digitally through a standardized format.
 EDI connects directly from one business to another through e-commerce platforms or ERP systems.

 The most common type of digitally transmitted documents are purchase orders, invoices, and advanced shipping notices.
 EDI is so widely used because it provides reliable communications that all companies, no matter the industry, require.

 Wholesalers need technology that allows them to onboard trading partners and applications quicker, as well as reduce TCO and resolve any potential issues instantly.
 When wholesalers are connecting with customers (B2B or even B2C) they must be able to send and receive invoices electronically, provide order and shipping confirmations, as well as manage all of their products in standard formats that are transparent.

 As you can see, that is a lot for wholesalers to manage, simply to conduct everyday business.
 That’s what makes EDI such a useful and powerful tool, because it remains the de-facto standard for B2B companies.
 But savvy wholesalers are going one step further than that, and embracing a modern EDI integration platform because it helps them become that much more agile and responsive than they’ve ever been before.